PetitStella/petitstella.github.io/_pages/about-en.md

 ## Member

+- Institute of Electrical and Electronics Engineers (IEEE)
-- IEEE Engineering in Medicine and Biology Society (EMBS)
+- IEEE Engineering in Medicine and Biology Society (IEEE EMBS)
 - The Society of Instrument and Control Engineers (SICE)